Toxoplasma Gondii Antibody

 Drink contaminated water

-Swallow the parasite after being exposed to it while cleaning a cat's litter box
+Swallow the parasite after being exposed to it while cleaning an infected cat's litter box

-In healthy adults, infections often don't cause any symptoms.
-But in people whose immune system isn't working properly, a T. gondii infection can cause brain damage and other serious complications.
-When pregnant women become infected, it can cause stillbirth, severe birth defects, or complications that can be seen in the child years later.
+In healthy adults, this infection often doesn’t cause any symptoms.
+But in people whose immune system isn't working well, a T. gondii infection can cause brain damage and other serious problems.
+If a pregnant woman is infected, it can cause stillbirth, severe birth defects, or problems that can be seen in the child years later.

 Why do I need this test?

-You may need this test if your healthcare provider suspects that you have toxoplasmosis.
-Most people who become infected with T. gondii aren't aware of it.
-Symptoms of the infection vary and include:
+You may need this test if your healthcare provider thinks that you have toxoplasmosis.
+Most people who are infected with T. gondii don’t know it.
+Symptoms can include:

 Flulike symptoms, such as achiness and swollen lymph nodes